galenlim/hackthebox-htb-writeups/book.md

 * If the log directory is swapped with a symlink pointing to another location, we can create a new file at that location.
 * Because logrotate runs as root, it can write into any location.
 * By default, the file is created with the same permissions as the original log file.
-* Since the attacker can write to the original log file, the attack can also write to this newly created file.
+* Since the attacker can write to the original log file, the attacker can also write to this newly created file.

 A typical exploitation path for privilege escalation is to write a payload into `/etc/bash_completion.d` so that it will be executed when root logs in.